 When the wood trellis is completed, it becomes an interlocking “cage” structure.
 All info on this page is for reference only.
 Each project is different and requires an architect and structural engineer to specify the specific needs for your project parameters.

-AFTER Photo: Several weeks later, the project is complete.
-Here you can see how the grid style foundation for the pergola is buried below the decomposed granite patio surface.
+AFTER Photo: The completed project.
+Here you can see how the grid style foundation is hidden below the decomposed granite patio surface.

-See an alternative Jeff Doubet design for a Spanish-style pergola.
-Another concept design given to a structural engineer to develop technical plans including individual pad footings for the heavy posts, and wood knee brace supports for the trellis.
+See another Jeff Doubet design for a Spanish-style pergola.
+This was another concept design given to a structural engineer to develop technical plans.
+It included individual pad footings for the heavy posts, and wood knee brace supports for the trellis.

 Design Tips for Building Spanish-style Terraces in Santa Barbara, CA.

-We improved the Spanish landscape design by expanding a patio terrace.
-Once the pergola size and footprint were determined, the construction of a sandstone retaining wall was planned.
+Once the pergola size and footprint were determined, the construction of a sandstone retaining wall was planned and then built.

-AFTER Photo: This is how the completed project looks as viewed from a site trail, and through the olive grove to the master suite terrace.
+AFTER Photo: This is how the completed project looks as viewed from an on-site trail, and up through an olive grove to the master suite terrace.

-ABOVE: I captured this shot in the Mallorcan countryside on a trip to Spain.
-The hand stacked rock walls and the old olive trees reminded me of our Spanish landscape design project back home.
+ABOVE: I captured this shot on a trip to the countryside of Mallorca, Spain.
+The hand stacked rock walls and the old olive trees reminds me of how rural Santa Barbara feels (and our Spanish landscape design project, featured in this post).

 Design Tips for Building Spanish-style Terraces in Santa Barbara, CA.

-There are many different ways to develop Spanish-style terraces in Santa Barbara.
-White stucco walls are a classic way that often guarantees success.
+There are many ways to develop a Spanish-style terrace in Santa Barbara.
+White stucco walls are a classic way to guarantee success.
+But stone is a very nice material, as well.

 Pro Designer Tip: Local Santa Barbara sandstone is a versatile natural material you can use to build out a Spanish garden landscape.
 ABOVE: The completed stone garden wall compliments the decomposed granite used as the patio surface finish.

-BEFORE Photo: Once a deep trench was dug and a solid foundation for a retaining wall was poured, the local stone masons got to work.
+BEFORE Photo: Once a deep trench was dug and a concrete foundation was poured for the retaining wall, local stone masons got to work.
 Building this rustic retaining wall was accomplished using local sandstone, rebar and cement to hold it all together.

 AFTER Photo: A close up of the sandstone garden wall.
-Although it appears as a “dry stacked” wall, it is in fact cement mortared together as shown in the photo above.
+Although it has the appearance of a “dry stacked” wall, it is in fact cement mortared together (as shown in the photo above).

-This hillside is planted out in Honeysuckle and thrives in the direct sun.
-It is a perfect compliment to the overall Spanish landscape design and the newly completed view terrace.
+This hillside is planted out in Honeysuckle, which thrives in the direct sun.
+It is a perfect compliment to the overall Spanish landscape design, and the newly completed view terrace.

-Large terra cotta pots are planted with several varieties of lavender.
-Large wisteria vines were planted at each end of the pergola and are already climbing the posts.
+The covered patio was furnished with teak, and large terra cotta pots are planted with lavender.
+Large wisteria vines were planted at each end of the pergola.

 A close up of the Spanish design detailing of the heavy timber, as well as the wisteria vines growing up toward the woven shade panels.